civictechdc/opendatadc/README.md

 2. Navigate to `opendatadc` (where the source was just cloned into)
 3. Run `docker-compose up -d`

 Thats it!
-CKAN and all its services are now running
+CKAN and all its services are now running.

+To view a local demo version of the site, open your favorite web browser and go to `http://localhost:5000/`.

 ### Test data
 Test data and admin users can be added very easily.